barriosjorge/gmt_docs/src/software_development/installation.rst

 Package List
 ............

-The following RPM packages should be installed by an Administrative user for use in the development environment:
+An Administrative user should install the following RPM packages for use in the development environment:

 1. Install Common OS Utilities